 In addition to the above pre-joining requirements, to be eligible for entry into the Royal New Zealand Navy as a Legal Officer, you should already hold a Bachelor of Laws Degree.
 It is an advantage if an applicant has been admitted as a barrister and solicitor of the High Court of New Zealand and holds a current practising certificate.

-Like all Officers, you must also pass a two day final officer selection board to be accepted for entry into the Navy.
+Like all Officers, you must also pass a two day final officer selection board to enter the Navy.

 Have completed an LLB degree, completed registration with the New Zealand Law Society and have two year relevant experience within a law practice.